CAL (programming language): Jumps and subroutines

 As in JOSS, CAL supported the TO command to branch to a provided part or step, as in TO PART 3 or TO STEP 4.5, and DO for subroutine calls, as in DO PART 9 to perform the entire part, or DO STEP 5.1 to run that single step and then return.
 The later syntax was useful when there were many small subroutines as they could be implemented on a single line without an associated RETURN or similar concept.

 Conditional branching and assignment

 One of the more notable syntactic features of JOSS was the concept of "statement modifiers" which controlled the operation of other statements.
 JOSS used this for conditional branching.

-In most languages, one would write something to the effect of "if this expression is true, then do this...".
+In most languages, one would write something to the effect of "If this expression is true, then do this...".
 In JOSS, this order was reversed, and such statements took the form "do this if this is true", for instance, Type "HELLO" if X=5..
-CAL added some syntactic sugar to this basic concept by adding the new modifier UNLESS, which, depending on context, led to more obvious code; TYPE "IT IS NOT EQUAL TO FIVE" UNLESS X=5.
+CAL added some syntactic sugar to this basic concept by adding the new modifier UNLESS, which, depending on the context, led to more obvious code; TYPE "IT IS NOT EQUAL TO FIVE" UNLESS X=5.

 In JOSS, to assign the value 5 to a variable A if the value of B was larger than 10, and 0 otherwise, the code would be: